MPEROR-9102/NeuN3t20/README.md

 # **NeuN3t20: Convolutional Spiking Neural Network for Vehicle Collision Avoidance**

-**Overview:** NeuN3t20 is an initiative culminating in the construction of a Convolutional Spiking Neural Network based on the ResNet20 architecture.
+**Overview -** NeuN3t20 is an initiative culminating in the construction of a Convolutional Spiking Neural Network based on the ResNet20 architecture.
 The primary focus of this project is real-time video-based vehicle collision prediction.